R&R Market

 R&R Market is a general merchandise and grocery store in San Luis, Colorado.
 Built in 1857, it is the oldest continually operating business in the state.

-R&R Market is the grocery store in the remote region of San Luis.They support native farmers by selling locally produced products like meat.

 History

 Dario Gallegos opened R&R Market with $452 in May 1857.
 The business was established by a family of Spanish conquistadors.
-The store was originally made of 25-inch adobe bricks which has a foundation of rocks with mud mortar.
-R&R Market went through an attack by Native Americans in 1858 and two fires in 1895 and 1945 that almost destroyed it.
-The store's brick walls were eventually reinforced with stucco, concrete, and plaster.The store building is constructed in Territorial Adobe style.
+The store was originally made of 25-inch adobe bricks and has a foundation of rocks with mud mortar.
+R&R Market survived an attack by Native Americans in 1858 and fires in 1895 and 1945 that almost destroyed it.
+The store's brick walls were eventually reinforced with stucco, concrete, and plaster.
+The store building was constructed in territorial adobe style.

-Gallegos's descendants managed R&R Market until it went on sale in 2017.
+Gallegos's descendants managed R&R Market until it was put up for sale in 2017.

+Sale and renaming

+In early 2022, the market was sold to the Acequia Institute, a non-profit organization based in Viejo San Acacio, Colorado.
+The institute has changed the business's name to San Luis People's Market and hopes to convert it to a community-based, worker-led food cooperative.
+The market's Facebook page, in a July 25, 2023 post, announced that the market was closing temporarily "for major remodeling and environmental cleanup involving asbestos, lead paint, and possibly black mold abatement."